How to Recreate Jon Hopkins’ Emerald Rush Synth Sound in Ableton Live

 -

-Store your side chain rhythm pattern in your User Library
+Store the rhythm pattern in your User Library

 1. Can I recreate Jon Hopkins’ Emerald Rush sound without third-party plugins?

-Yes, Ableton Live’s Gate and Compressor can get very close.
+Yes.
+Ableton’s Gate and Compressor get you close.

 2. Why does the synth need a long sustain?